 3. Robo-Advisory Services at Wealthfront

-Wealthfront is one of the most well-known robo-advisors that uses AI to provide automated solutions for investment management and financial planning.
+Wealthfront is one of the most well-known robo-advisory platforms that uses AI to provide automated solutions for investment management and financial planning.
 The company provides a user-specific portfolio based on their goal, risk tolerance, and time horizon using AI algorithms.
 Continuous market monitoring and, as such, portfolio rebalancing by the AI-based systems of Wealthfront are designed to optimize returns optimally.

 A further aspect in which Wealthfront and other robo-advisors have enabled investment management for a younger age group and also for individuals who prefer to adopt a low-cost, hands-off approach to investing.